LucioFurnari/Weather-App/README.md

 TODO:
 - When the page is loaded show the data of the current city. ✔️

-- Organize the data from the new api. ⭕
+- Change the color of the card depending of the weather. ❌

 - Prevent to submit a wrong city name or empty input. ⭕

+- Make the svg graphic responsive
+  - Depending of the windows width, add a event that change the width and show only temperature between 4 or 5 hours.
+- Add a button to change celsius to Fahrenheit or Celsius. ❌
+  - Save the value of the temperature in a variable.
+  - When the button is pushed convert the celsius temperature to Fahrenheit, and change the content of the ui.
+  - If change to celsius call again the same variable and change the ui.

+- Organize the data from the new api. ✔️
 - Create weather card for each day get from the api. ✔️
-  - Organize the data in the weather card for the actual time or (select time). ⭕
+  - Organize the data in the weather card for the actual time or (select time). ✔️
-- Add a icon that show the current weather. ⭕
+- Add a icon that show the current weather. ✔️

-- Create a graphics that show the temperature of all the day. ❌
+- Create a graphics that show the temperature of all the day. ✔️
   - Use svg path to add and connects lines.
   - For each hour of the day ( x axis ) and temperature ( y axis ),
   - Start in the 00 of the day and end in the 24 h.

 - Create a input where the user can enter a city name. ✔️
   - When the user submit the name, fetch to the api with that name. ✔️

-- Add a button to change celsius to Fahrenheit or Celsius. ❌
-  - Save the value of the temperature in a variable.
-  - When the button is pushed convert the celsius temperature to Fahrenheit, and change the content of the ui.
-  - If change to celsius call again the same variable and change the ui.

 - Change the background according to the weather. ✔️

-- Change the color of the card depending of the weather. ❌

 - Make responsive the page. ❌
 <!-- ❌ ✔️ ⭕ ❓ -->